 Orono High School takes pride in a school culture that fosters a high level of student/teacher engagement, supported by an environment where teachers know students as individual learners.

 Orono Schools’ programs, students and staff are frequently distinguished for their excellence, performing as well as, if not better, than surrounding public and private institutions.
-Over the past five years, Orono has implemented academic initiatives that have resulted in rising ACT scores and an increase of 350% in AP Scholars.
+For information on our AP program, including the number of AP Scholars, please view the OHS Profile.

 Orono offers a rigorous comprehensive curriculum, with departmental requirements that provide students with a firm foundation as they move on to college.
 Orono requires students to earn 24 credits in four years to graduate.